saleor/saleor-docs/docs/developer/extending/apps/developing-apps/app-sdk/protected-handlers.md

 ### Using `useAuthenticatedFetch()` hook

-Instead of manually attaching headers with AppBridge context, you can use `useAuthenticatedFetch()` hook
+Instead of manually attaching headers with AppBridge context, use the `useAuthenticatedFetch()` hook.

-Since it requires AppBridge, it's only available in browser context.
-It depends on `Window` object, so your app will break if Next.js tries to render it server-side.
-Hence, ensure component that uses the hook is imported with dynamic()
+Since it requires AppBridge, it's only available in a browser context.
+It depends on the `window` object, so your app will break if Next.js tries to render it server-side.
+Hence, ensure the component that uses the hook is imported with dynamic().

-Component must be within `AppBridgeProvider` to have access to the AppBridge
+The component must be within `AppBridgeProvider` to have access to the AppBridge.

 ```tsx
 import { useAuthenticatedFetch } from "@saleor/app-sdk/app-bridge";